Digital Marketing

 Eliza Brashares Associate Director, Consumer Strategy

 Gen Z has never had to wait for dial-up internet or use a payphone to call home.
-Because these younger consumers grew up online, marketers tend to approach Gen Z as chronically online, tech-fluent, and social media-obsessed.
+Because this cohort of consumers grew up with the internet, marketers tend to approach Gen Z as chronically online, tech-fluent, and social media-obsessed.
+But that simplistic approach could give you a skewed perception of the complexities of this emerging generation.

-But today’s young adults aren’t just tech-savvy, they’re tech natives.
-They have an entirely different relationship with technology than older generations–and they might not be as in love with the online world as many marketers assume.
+Today’s young adults have an entirely different relationship with technology than older generations, and they might not be as in love with the online world as many marketers assume.
+To connect with Gen Z, you need to understand how the technology-packed world they grew up in affects how they interact with media and marketing both on- and offline.

 Your brand might be looking at these new kids on the block all wrong.
 To connect with Gen Z, you need to understand how the technology-packed world they grew up in affects how they interact with media and marketing both on- and offline.